AIDA: How to sell your stuff

 So whether you’re peddling your side-hustle in macramé or selling your services as a digital artist, you can harness the power of AIDA to make better connections with potential customers and drive people to buy from you.

-Where does AIDA work?
+Where does the AIDA marketing model work?

 The good thing about AIDA, particularly for small businesses and start-ups with limited advertising budgets, is that you can use it anywhere and you can do it for free.
 Gone are the days when marketing was the preserve of big businesses with money to spend on billboards and TV ads.
 These days, anyone with a laptop and a Facebook account can be a marketer, and anybody can use the AIDA model.
 You can apply it to your social media content, your blog posts and your website copy.
 You can have it running through your product descriptions or service information.
 And you can use it in your email newsletters or promotions, because it will work just as well in those free-to-implement spheres as it will across any paid social, radio and TV ads.